georgekhananaev/py-image-compressor/README.md

 ![terminal](https://github.com/georgekhananaev/py-image-compressor/blob/main/screenshots/screenshot.jpg?raw=true)

 ## Updates:
+**12/12/2022 👇️**
+> 1. Added 'resources' folder, with configuration.ini file, all program settings will be stored there.
+This is a preparation for upcoming gui interface with memory.
+> 2. Removed PySimpleGUI from dependencies, will use customtkinter instead for modern looking GUI.

 **06/12/2022 👇️**
 > 1. Added default values for -d, -f, -q -f, is no longer required fields.
 You can execute the code simply by typing: `python main.py -l "C:/Your Folder/"`, _default values is: jpeg format, quality 80%, max width 1080p, destination /data/output/_
 > 2. Simplified the code with *args, **kwargs